Pyrexiaa/UZH_SoCo2023/GroupX-a2/README.md

 - Handles class inheritance by checking if there is a base class specified.
    - If there is a base class, retrieves its environment using **_‘envs_get’_**.
    - Inherits the constructor and functions from the base class to the current class environment.
-- Defines the constructor by executing its code using the **_‘do’_** function and storing the result in the class environment.
+- Defines the constructor by executing its code using the **_‘do’_** function (set the value) and storing the result in the class environment.
-- Defines the class methods by executing their code using the **_‘do’_** function and storing the results in the class environment.
-- If there is a base class, adds the existing functions of the parent class to the child class.
+- If there is a base class, add the existing functions of the parent class to the child class.
 - Executes all the class functions.
 - Returns the result of executing the class functions.